xxradar/stratoshark-http-https/README.md

 evt.type==connect or evt.type==read or evt.type==write
 ```
 ![tls_1 trace](./images/tls_1.png "tls_1 traces")
-Note: File descriptors (FDs) are integer handles used by operating systems to identify open files, sockets, or streams.
+*Note:* File descriptors (FDs) are integer handles used by operating systems to identify open files, sockets, or streams.
 Their meaning depends on how they are assigned during program execution.
-When you see fd=1 in write system calls, it means the program is sending output to the terminal (stdout), unless it has been redirected to a file or another stream. fd=6 is not reserved by convention and is dynamically assigned by the operating system when a program opens a file, socket, or other resource, but in this case, it assigned to the socket.
+When you see fd=1 in write system calls, it means the program is sending output to the terminal (stdout), unless it has been redirected to a file or another stream. fd=6 is not reserved by convention and is dynamically assigned by the operating system when a program opens a file, socket, or other resource, but in this case, it assigned to the socket.<br>

 Right click `line 3100` and select `Follow -> File Descriptor Stream` and Stratoshark will show the encrypted traffic flow (FD=6)
 ![tls_2 trace](./images/tls_2.png "tls_2 traces")
 In a later phase, the output of the `curl` process is displayed on stdio.<br>
 This also happens through the process of writing to File Descriptor (FD=1).

 Right click `line 3150` and select `Follow -> File Descriptor Stream` and Stratoshark will show what is printed on the console
 ![tls_3 trace](./images/tls_3.png "tls_3 traces")